CEO Satya Nadella explains his vision for Microsoft and the future

 Ryssdal: It bears a mention here and you say this in the book, I'm not making this up, you basically would not be here if it were not for your wife.
 And her having given up her career as an architect to care for the kids including Zain and a daughter who's got some learning challenges.
 Talk about that for a little bit.

 Nadella: Yeah I mean that's absolutely right.
 Anu is my life partner her and I've known her all my life.
 We grew up together.
 But for, quite frankly, the sacrifices she had to make I wouldn't be here.
 She has been able to hold the front and home with Zain and all of the other challenges we face, but also as someone who through all of this, as helped me grow.
-She's the one who has influenced a lot of what I how I think on the most important topics.
+She's the one who has influenced a lot of how I think on the most important topics.

 Ryssdal: One of the things that's big in tech right now — and has been for a number of years but is becoming more pressing — is the issue of diversity and specifically women in technology.
 What is Microsoft's role in that, and how do we boost that pipeline?
 Because tech companies always say "oh we don't have women in the pipeline!
 So, you can't blame us if 4 percent of our engineers are women."
 How do we fix that?